Image courtesy of GregMontani/Pixabay

 It may strike as odd coming from this author, but this is no time for grand strategy.
 As the European Union enters a new cycle, it’s overarching priority in the world should be action.

 The last five years have been formative as far as European foreign policy goes.
 They have set the foundations for a European defence union.
 Whereas the EU acronym soup of recent defence initiatives may appear obscure to outside observers, for a Union that has historically struggled to inch forward in this field, they are huge.
 Furthermore, the outgoing Commission and High Representative have triggered a fundamental change in the way the EU works in the world.
 While institutional silos still exist, joined-up foreign policy making and an integrated approach to conflicts are now part of the European foreign policy lexicon, and to an extent practice too.

-This article was originally published by the Foreign Policy Research institute (FPRI) on 21 November 2016.
+This article was originally published by the European Council on Foreign Relations (ECFR) in April 2019.

-This article was originally published by the Polish Institute of International Affairs (PISM) on 14 November 2016.
+This article was originally published by the Danish Institute for International Studies (DIIS) on 26 September 2018.

 Starting from different points of departure, the Nordic countries are coming closer together regarding their outlook on security, due to a perceived Russian threat and lack of American leadership.
 Multilateral forums like NATO, the EU and the UN remain their best chance of contributing to defining and addressing threats to their own and global stability.